 In August 2022 the Inflation Reduction Act of 2022 was passed, which among other things, allows for Centers for Medicare & Medicaid Services to negotiate prices for certain single-source drugs and biologics reimbursed under Medicare Part B and Part D, beginning with select high-cost drugs in 2026.
 The legislation subjects drug manufacturers to civil monetary penalties and a potential excise tax for offering a price that is not equal to or less than the price negotiated under the law or for taking price increases that exceed inflation.
 The legislation also requires manufacturers to pay rebates for drugs in Medicare Part D whose price increases exceed inflation.
 Further, the legislation caps Medicare beneficiaries' annual out-of-pocket drug expenses at \$2,000.
+The implementation of the IRA is currently subject to ongoing litigation challenging the constitutionality of the IRA's Medicare drug price negotiation program.
 The effect of Inflation Reduction Act of 2022 on our business and the healthcare industry in general is not yet known.